Polling vs Webhooks: When to Use One Over the Other

 Use virtual webhooks when

-- you want event-driven behavior without polling logic
+- you want event-driven behavior without building polling infrastructure

 Final takeaway